 Alternatively, the MCS Certification Body can accept competence demonstrated in other ways such as the Experienced Workers Route (EWR) or indeed a combination of both.

-Alternatively, please read the Guidance Document here for further guidance about the Competency Criteria.
+Alternatively, please read MCS 025 – Competency Criteria Guidance here for further guidance about the Competency Criteria.